 The Chinese people have been greatly suffering from pollution and this has a strong impact on the quality of life.
 Chinese consumers are more and more sensitive to the protection of the planet and tend to choose those environment-friendly products.

-Enjoying a healthy and environmentally friendly low-carbon life has become the consensus of more and more consumers in China and the pursuit of nature and green cosmetics products has become an inevitable development trend of the cosmetics industry in not only China but the whole world.
+Enjoying a healthy and environmentally friendly low-carbon life has become the consensus of more and more consumers in China and the pursuit of nature and green cosmetics products has become an inevitable development trend of the cosmetics industry is not only in China but the whole world.

 GMA has worked with L’Oréal because they want to know more about Chinese tourists’ shopping behaviors and the tourist market.
 We are an expert in the Chinese market and Chinese digital marketing.